Coconut Lime Cupcakes

 Equipment Needed

-• Hand or stand mixer: Used to make the cake batter and meringue.
+- Hand or stand mixer: Used to make the cake batter and the meringue.
 For this you will use the paddle (for the cupcake batter) and whip (for the meringue) if using a stand mixer and the beaters if using a hand mixer.

 What are Coconut Lime Cupcakes Made Out Of?

-These refreshing coconut lime cupcakes contain a coconut cake base, lime curd filling, and a toasted meringue topping.
-I l o v e a filled cupcake because why have a plain cupcake when you can fill it with such a delightful surprise??
+This refreshing coconut and lime cupcake recipe contain a coconut cake base, lime curd filling, and a toasted meringue topping.
+I love a filled cupcake because why have a plain cupcake when you can fill it with such a delightful surprise??
 The coconut cake focuses less on being a sweet dessert and more about the flavor of coconut by using coconut milk and toasted, shredded coconut.
 Adding in the lime curd with fresh lime juice for a zesty, creamy kick and the meringue for a bit of smoky sweetness, and you got yourself a well balanced dessert for all of those who love coconut.

 Make the coconut cake: